UncleRus/OPWiki/source/user_manual/revo/sensor_calibration.rst

 .. note:: All these "is bests" aren't critical though.
 I understand that the large number of samples taken masks a few bad samples.

-5. Watch the Thermal calibration and unplug the light bulb when it gets within a few degrees of your desired high temperature (i.e. 10-15 deg above what hottest day in your location).
+5. Watch the thermal calibration and unplug the light bulb when it gets within a few degrees of your desired high temperature (i.e. 10-15 deg above what hottest day in your location).
-6. If it finishes Thermal calibration before reaching your desired temperature, you can start over or use what you have.
+6. If it finishes thermal calibration before reaching your desired temperature, you can start over or use what you have.
-7. Save your Thermal calibration with the Save button in the lower right.
+7. Save your thermal calibration with the **Save** button in the lower right.

 .. note:: You can check the temperature min-max (temp_calibrated_extent).
    Go to the **System Tab** then **Settings/AccelGyroSettings/temp_calibrated_extent**.